- Learning about Wayne Thiebaud and his paintings

-- Discuss how Thiebaud creates vibrant colors by placing warm tones (red, yellow, and orange) next to cool tones (blue, green, and purple).
+- Discuss how Thiebaud makes the colors vibrate, or jump, by placing warm colors (red, yellow, and orange) next to cool colors (blue, green, and purple).
 He paints simple backgrounds so that the food stands out, and he uses a thick impasto or application of paint, leaving the brush strokes visible.

 - Have the children paint their desserts, taking care to not cover the halation.
-Remind them to dry their brushes well between colors to keep the paints thick, and to not rub out their brush strokes.
+Remind them to dry their brushes well between colors to keep the paints thick, and to avoid smoothing away their brush strokes.